 Are South Carolina Foreclosures Judicial or Non-Judicial?

 South Carolina is a judicial foreclosure state.
 A lender must sue a homeowner and prove in court that they have the entitlement to foreclose on a house.
 This involves conducting discovery (obtaining evidence to support arguments), raising defenses (making an argument against foreclosure), and possibly counter-suing the lender.
 During a judicial foreclosure, you will have the opportunity to challenge the lender’s allegations and seek a mortgage modification instead of a foreclosure.
+Call our skilled South Carolina Foreclosure attorney to handle your foreclosure issues.

 How Long Does Foreclosure Take?

 South Carolina foreclosures can take a significant amount of time.
 If you do not challenge the lender’s allegations, then the process may take four to six months.
 However, if you decide to fight back in court, the discovery process, hearings, and negotiations could take years.
-You should have a skilled foreclosure defense lawyer on your side throughout this process.
+You should have a skilled South Carolina foreclosure lawyer on your side throughout this process.

 What Is a Deficiency?